smb685/ReadMEGen/sample_readme/README.md

 - [Questions](#questions)

 ## Installation Instructions:
-Installation instructions: use npm install for the dependencies and the starter code given.
+Installation instructions: For my portfolio I used a few different techniques.
+I used tailwind, react and Netify.
+Netify is where the portfolio is depoyed, and the live link will be provided below.

 ## Usage:
-Usage instructions:
+Usage instructions: This was used to create a React Portfolio!

 ## Contributing:
 Want to contriubte?
 Here's the guidelines: none